Frequently Asked Questions

 How do I meet my family after the race?

-Meet your family after the race in the east bleachers of Memorial Stadium.
+Meet your family after the race in the horseshoe bleachers of Memorial Stadium.
 Look for large letters of the alphabet to identify specific reunion locations.
 Spectators are not allowed on the field.

 After the Race